8ctopus/stats-table/README.md

 Create statistics tables and export them to text, JSON, CSV or Excel.

-This package is a fork of [paxal/stats-table](https://github.com/paxal/stats-table)
+This package is a fork of [paxal/stats-table](https://github.com/paxal/stats-table).
+Migrating from the parent package shouldn't be too hard, but except a bit of work.

 ## Installation